Today I am showing you how to design the nursery of your dreams.

 Selecting Your Baby’s Crib

 Look for a convertible crib that your baby can transition into.

-They may start crawling out of their crib before they’re ready for a twin bed.
+They may start crawling out of their crib before they’re ready for a twin bed or toddler bed.

 Remember, you don’t have to spend a fortune to get a safe, sturdy crib.